THE COUNTY OF ATLANTIC

 13.1.5 Health Benefits at Retirement.
-An employee who retires shall be eligible for County paid health benefits coverage for three (3) years after retirement commencing with the employee’s retirement date.
+An employee who retires shall be eligible for County paid health benefits for himself/herself and eligible dependents for three (3) years after retirement, commencing with the employee’s retirement date.
 Retirement is currently defined in accordance with N.J.S.A.
-40A:10-23 as having twenty-five (25) years or more of service credit in the State pension plan and a period of full time service of twenty-five (25) years with Atlantic County at the time of retirement or upon reaching the age of 62 or older and having at least fifteen (15) years of service with Atlantic County.
-Health benefits coverage is defined as the coverage in force at the time of retirement and any changes to such coverage as may occur during the three (3) year period of employer-paid coverage.
+40A:10-23 as having 25 years or more of service credit in the State Pension Plan or upon reaching the age of 62 years or older and having had at least 15 years of service credit with Atlantic County.
+Health benefits coverage is defined as the coverage currently in force at the time of retirement and any changes to such coverage as may occur during the three year period of employer paid coverage.

 13.1.7 LEAVES OF ABSENCE: When an employee is granted a leave of absence unrelated to any Family and Medical Leave Act, the coverage of that employee and his dependents will be terminated unless the employee reimburses the County in full for the premium due during the leave in advance of taking such leave.
 Employees can then re-enroll with the County group upon returning from the leave of absence.
 In no event can this period of reimbursed coverage exceed 6 months.
 Any employee who goes to an unpaid status, unrelated to Family Leave, for 15 or more calendar days is liable for payment of premiums retroactively to the first day of unpaid status.